nonlocal/nonlocal.github.io/_posts/2020-05-01-blender-chatbot.md

 One counter-intuitive application would be the usage of this chatbot for a closed domain : train the bot in the "open domain" setting but use it for a very specific purpose eg booking an airline ticket, checking up on the health of a patient, banking, paying bills etc just to name a few.

+## Model Architecture
+1. Retrieval
+2. Generative
+3. Retrieve And Refine

+### Retrieval

+Dialogue history as input.
+The model predicts the next utterance by scoring a large set of candidate responses.

+### Generator

+Seq2Seq Transformer is used to generate responses as opposed to choosing from a fixed set.

+### Retrieve And Refine

+Generative models often produce dull and repetitive responses.
+The solution is to add a retrieval step before generation.

+#### Dialogue Retrieval
+The Retrieval model above is used to retrieve a response.
+This response along with the dialogue history is fed to the generator model above to generate a response.

+#### Knowledge Retrieval
+Instead of retriving a response from a set of reponses, we retrieve from a large knowledge base.
+Then the dialogue history along with this retrived knowledge is fed to the generator model to generate a response.